fragcolor-xyz/shards/docs/docs/learn/shards/the-flow.md

 Most of the methods described in this chapter will only "snapshot" the variables of the Wire that called it.
 That is, it makes a copy of variables existing in the original Wire so that the Wire called knows what those variables are and can work with them.

-Changes made to variables that are copied will not be reflected on the original. `Step` is unique in the sense that it has access to the original variables.
+**Changes made to variables that are copied will not be reflected on the original.** `Step` is unique in the sense that it has access to the original variables.
 Changes made to variables from the Wire that called it will persist.

 ### Example

-In the example below, we demonstrate how the main Looped Wired `john` continues to run and `Step` into the Wire `take-an-apple` even when the Wire `bake-apple` is paused after stepping into it. `bake-apple` cannot be stepped into again when it is paused due to how it is still running.
+In the example below, we demonstrate how the main Looped Wired `john` continues to run even when the Wire `bake-apple` is paused after stepping into it. `bake-apple` cannot be stepped into again when it is paused due to how it is still running.

 The example also showcases how variables defined in `john` are affected by changes made to it by the stepped Wires.